tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 print( all[0:5].title() + ...
 {% endhighlight %}

-You will need to combine various string methods to successfully complete the task.
+To successfully complete the task, you will need to combine various string methods.

 ## Typography

 With a good grasp of strings, you can move onto displaying text in the display window.

-*Typography* refers to the arranging and styling of text (or, more correctly, *type*) in order to make it more legible, readable, and aesthetically appealing.
+*Typography* refers to the arranging and styling of text (or, more correctly, *type*) to make it more legible, readable, and aesthetically appealing.
 Typographical treatment can truly make or break a design.
-Headings work best if they stand-out from the rest of your text; letter-spacing should be tighter than word-spacing; and cursive fonts are not ideal for road signs.
+Headings work best if they stand-out from the rest of your text; letter-spacing should be tighter than word-spacing; cursive fonts are not ideal for road signs.

 ### Fonts

 Early computer fonts were pixel-based, which required variant glyph sets for each font-size.
 However, modern fonts are vector-based, which is why you can scale text as large as you like without encountering any pixelation.
-Fonts need to be loaded into Processing, but there is a default *sans-serif* font should you not load any.
+Fonts must be loaded into Processing, but there is a default *sans-serif* font should you not load any.

 If you are unfamiliar with font classifications, *serifs* are the small lines attached to the tips of characters.
-By prefixing a term with "Sans", one implies an absence of whatever follows it, hence a *sans-serif* fonts has no serifs.
+By prefixing a term with "Sans", one implies an absence of whatever follows it; hence a *sans-serif* fonts have no serifs.

 <figure>
   <img src="{{ site.url }}/img/pitl02/typography-font-types.png" />